Avoid Overeating During the Holidays: A Guide to Guilt-Free Celebrations

 Limit Added Sugars, Salts, and Saturated Fats.

 Holiday casseroles are a delectable favorite, but they’re typically one of the least healthy options at the table.
 You can limit the number of unhealthy options that are on the holiday table by replacing some of the ingredients that contain added sugars and saturated fats with ones that contain more nutrients.
 The daily sodium recommendation for adults sits at 2,300 milligrams.
 This is an amount that we easily reach and often surpass with an ordinary, non-holiday diet.
-If you are concerned about the couple of extra holiday pounds you could gain this season, it would be wise to stick to just a few bites of casserole or skip it altogether.
+If you are concerned about a couple of extra holiday pounds you could gain this season, it would be wise to stick to just a few bites of casserole or skip it altogether.

 If you’re doing the cooking, you can also utilize alternative seasoning options.
 The most popular seasoning option is salt, but when so much of our food already includes salt, adding extra to dishes isn’t the wisest.
 Use other spices like cinnamon, ginger, and rosemary in dishes like sweet potato casseroles, green beans, or turkey.
 This substitution not only cuts out excess sodium or calories, but also enhances the dish’s natural flavors.

 Steering clear of ultra-processed foods like canned cranberry sauces, gravy from a packet, or instant mashed potatoes can help you reduce your added sugar and sodium intake.
 Canned cranberry sauce has 25 grams of sugar per serving, and packaged gravy has 500mg of sodium.
-This is all your necessary sugar for the day and one quarter of your necessary sodium.
+This is all your necessary sugar for the day and one-quarter of your necessary sodium.
 These foods and many others contain hidden sugars, fats, and sodium that make gaining those extra holiday pounds even easier.

 Stick to a Regular Eating Schedule.

 On a typical Thanksgiving, most Americans consume a whopping 4,500 calories.
 That’s equivalent to about 14 slices of pumpkin pie or 21 cups of mashed potatoes.
-And the rumor that skipping breakfast or lunch so you can eat a bigger thanksgiving dinner doesn’t keep the holiday pounds away.
+And the rumor that skipping breakfast or lunch so you can eat a bigger Thanksgiving dinner doesn’t keep the holiday pounds away.
 Skipping meals makes it harder to identify when you are truly full, thus making it easier to overindulge.

 Prioritize Balance (and Veggies) on Your Plate.